Red Fort at Delhi

 - Is Guide available: Yes

-Mughal who built Red Fort
+Mughal who built Red Fort in Delhi

 Ustad Ahmad Lahori was the architect who designed the Red Fort originally in red and white colors.
 He also designed Taj Mahal.
 The construction of the Red Fort took around 9 years to complete (May 1639 and April 1648).